The history of egg tarts

 Benefits and drawbacks of egg tarts

-Egg tarts are rich in calories, which means that the more you eat, the more you’re likely to gain weight, as there is a 1:1 ratio of carbs to fats in this meal.
+Egg tarts are rich in calories, of these, the egg calories are the same stemming from the egg yolks. which means that the more you eat, the more you’re likely to gain weight, as there is a 1:1 ratio of carbs to fats in this meal.

 Calories affect how our body appears.
 The macronutrient intake comprises those calories that matter, and getting them skewed towards fats and carbs will hurt your diet.